carvel-dev/carvel/site/content/kapp/docs/latest/apply.md

 If the resource is not present already, then kapp uses the `exists` operation for such resources and waits until the resource is created by the cluster (or some external agency).

-If the resource is already present, then `noop` is used for it.
+If the resource already exists, kapp does not perform any operation on it (the `noop` operation is used).

 Possible values: "".